The NFL offseason has begun... sort of.

-Tuesday marks the first day teams may apply a franchise tag on impending unrestricted free agents, tying them to the team for the coming season.
-The franchise tag window runs from Tuesday, February 22, through Tuesday, March 8.
+Tuesday marks the first day teams in the league can apply a “franchise tag” on impending unrestricted free agents.
+The “franchise tag window” runs from Tuesday, February 23, through Tuesday, March 9.

-There are two types of franchise tags (non-exclusive and exclusive) — and also a transition tag.
-We described all three in detail back in 2020.
+There are two types of franchise tags (non-exclusive and exclusive) and also a transition tag option.
+Our John Dixon described all three in detail in last year’s post here.

 Under a non-exclusive franchise tag (the most commonly used tag), the player’s salary is the greater of 120% of their current wage or the average salary cap percentage of the top five players at their position over the previous five seasons; this percentage is then applied to the current salary cap to determine their one-year compensation.